 It’s also possible that you could find yourself with a lump sum of money through inheritance, redundancy, a PPI reclaim, or even lottery winnings.
 In this case, you can try to clear your debts once and for all with a lump sum payment.

 In a lump sum situation, you may not even have to pay the whole amount you owe, as your creditors may accept a lower total payment if it means clearing your debts once and for all.
+How much they’re willing to accept will depend on the particular lenders you’re dealing with.

 If you do find yourself with a lump sum of money while on a DMP, you should get in touch with our advisors and they can talk you through your options.